The Oldest Known Customer Complaint Found on Mesopotamia’s Clay Tablet [1750 BC]

 Interesting Fact about Clay Tablet

-Interesting indicative information from the tablet is, they always started with the instruction to someone to tell the message to the recipient on behalf of the sender and the sender also might ask some third party to write message on clay tablets such as a clerk or other official dedicated to writing the message on clay tablet.
+Interesting indicative information from the tablet is, they always started with the instruction to someone to tell the message to the recipient on behalf of the sender and the sender also might ask some third party to write a

 Tell Ea-Nasir: Nanni sends the following message.
 In this message, Nanni is asking some third person to tell information to Ea-Nasir sent by the sender.